SEConfig/SEConfig.github.io/README.md

-# SEInfraConfig.github.io
-Generating the webstie
+# Website of WAPI, the 2nd International Workshop on API Usage and Evolution